 Protective and Supportive Leg Equipment for Your Horse

 Horses have muscle tissue for padding in the lower leg.
 Tender bones, such as the splint bone, as well as tendons and ligaments, have no natural protection.
-Equine boots help protect the delicate structures of the leg from obstacles, or from the horses own hooves.
-Some boot styles also help support the tendons and ligaments.
+There are many reasons to protect your horses legs, there are many more reasons to choose ThinLine over gels, neoprene, leather or compression foam.

 Some horses, no matter how light their workload, are prone to over-reaching, forging, or interfering and injuring themselves.
 It is generally when horses are fatigued they strike themselves.
 Young horses may hit themselves because they are unbalanced.
 And of course, performance horses benefit not only from impact protection but from the soft tissue support found in many horse boots.

 The thicker padding on the inside of all boots protect the delicate splint bone along the inside of the cannon bone.
 This bone is very easily broken and can lead to several months of lameness as well as permanent cosmetic issues.
 Once a splint bone breaks it is often difficult to find a product which can accommodate the permanent swelling without causing the horse discomfort.